cmgsalazar/us-elex-2024-bx/README.md

 * `scraper.ipynb` used `BeautifulSoup` to scrape vote results per election district in the Bronx
 * `clean-up.ipnyb` prepared and sanitized dataset for visualization

-We created a new column that merges the assembly district and election district numbers, so we have a code consistent with geocode IDs.
-We added all Trump votes and Harris votes, then calculated the differential for choropleth mapping.
+I created a new column that merges the assembly district and election district numbers, so we have a code consistent with geocode IDs.
+I added all Trump votes and Harris votes, then calculated the differential for choropleth mapping.

-We're using vote differential to visualize the data — instead of simply counting the number of votes — because **lands don't vote; people do**.
+I use vote differential to visualize the data — instead of simply counting the number of votes — because **lands don't vote; people do**.

 ### `csv` files